ssec-jhu/evolver-ng/docs/source/development/controllers.rst

     At present, the logger is configured only with basic handling, and will print to stdout.
-In future releases more advanced logging and event handling is planned, along with retreival of logs from the API.
+In future releases more advanced logging and event handling is planned, along with retrieval of logs from the API.

 Example::